CordyJ/OpenTxl/README.txt

 in those directories for further information.

-To build the fast production version of TXL using auto-generated C code, first use the command "make C" in this directory to make the auto-generated C directory "csrc", then see the README.txt file in that directory for production build instructions.
+To build the fast production version of TXL using auto-generated C code, first use the command "make csrc" in this directory to make the auto-generated C directory "csrc", then see the README.txt file in that directory for production build instructions.